Coming to school

 Communication is key

 Conversation starters can help.
-You can use stories or look at social media posts about our Attendance Campaign to start the conversation.
+Use stories or social posts about our Attendance Campaign to begin.

-For younger children, help them name their feelings.
-For example, you could say, “When I feel scared, I get a knot in my tummy.
-Maybe you feel scared about going back to school.
+For young children, help them find words for their feelings.
+You might say, “When I feel scared, I get a knot in my tummy.
+Maybe you feel scared about school.
 How does it make you feel?”

-Check in with your child every day to see how they are feeling.
-You can use visuals like traffic lights, numbers, or happy, straight, and sad faces to help.
+Ask your child daily how they feel.
+You can use pictures, like traffic lights, numbers, or faces showing happy, straight, or sad, to help them share their feelings.